peterhinch/micropython-mqtt/mqtt_as/README.md

 connectivity has been lost if no messages have been received in that period.
 The module attempts to keep the connection open by issuing an MQTT ping upto four times during the keepalive interval.
 (It pings if the last response from the broker was over 1/4 of the keepalive period).
+More frequent pings may be desirable to educe latency in subscribe-only applications.
+This may be achieved using the `ping_interval` configuration option.

 If the broker times out it will issue the "last will" publication (if any).